RiftValleySoftware/RVS_PersistentPrefs/Sources/RVS_PersistentPrefs/RVS_PersistentPrefs.docc/RVS_PersistentPrefs.md

 **Common Preferences File**

-All the test harnesses will share [the same Preferences Subclass](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/Tests/RVS_PersistentPrefs_Common_Files/RVS_PersistentPrefs_iOS_watchOS_TestHarness_Shared.swift).
+All the test harnesses will share [the same Preferences Subclass](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/test/RVS_PersistentPrefs_Common_Files/RVS_PersistentPrefs_TestSet.swift).
 This is a fairly simple variant that has the following data types:

 * An Integer *(key: "Integer Value")*.

 * A String *(key: "String Value")*.

-* An Array of String *(key: "Array Value")*.
+* An Arry of String *(key: "Array Value")*.

 * A Dictionary of String-keyed Any *(key: "Dictionary Value")*.